-In addition to specifying connection parameters using a path, it is also possible to define the connection data when starting MySQL Shell using separate command parameters for each value.
+In addition to specifying connection parameters using a connection string, it is also possible to define the connection data when starting MySQL Shell using separate command parameters for each value.
 For a full reference of MySQL Shell command options see Section A.1, “mysqlsh — The MySQL Shell”.

 Use the following connection related parameters:

 The command options behave similarly to the options used with the mysql client described at Connecting to the MySQL Server Using Command Options.

-Use the following parameters to control whether and how a password is provided for the connection:
+Use the following command options to control whether and how a password is provided for the connection:

 -p) with a value supplies a password (up to 128 characters) to be used for the connection.
 With the long form

 --password=, you must use an equal sign and not a space between the option and its value.
 With the short form

 -p, there must be no space between the option and its value.
 If a space is used in either case, the value is not interpreted as a password and might be interpreted as another connection parameter.

 Specifying a password on the command line should be considered insecure.
 See End-User Guidelines for Password Security.
 You can use an option file to avoid giving the password on the command line.

 --passwordwith no value and no equal sign, or

 -pwithout a value, requests the password prompt.